wadpac/GGIR/docs/articles/GGIRParameters.md

 #### visualreport_focus

-Character (default = "day") Whether new visual report (names start with "report…") focuss on day or night.
+Character (default = "day") Whether new visual report (names start with "report…") focus on day or night.
 If set ot "night" the focus will be on the night.

 #### visualreport_validcrit